Spend even a short time in Belgium and you’ll quickly realise that this tiny country has something of a split personality.

 Rental Car | Many of the places on this list can easily be reached by public transport while others are rather inconvenient and time consuming to get to.
 Travelling by car in Wallonia is a far better option allowing you to cut down on travel time and visit multiple sights in one day without having to worry about a train schedule.
 Car rental agencies are available from both major airports which are perfectly located for exploring Belgium’s lush south.

 Ready to plan your trip?
-Search rates for car rental here.
+Find the best deals on car rental here.

 A big thanks to Wallonia Belgium Tourism for hosting us during our stay.
 As always, all opinions are our own.